Józef Boruwłaski: Money problems

 Although he was sometimes able to make a reasonable living from his music, the problems and expenses of touring sometimes wore Boruwłaski down.
 His wife seems to have been a poor traveller, and often pleaded illness and stayed at home.
 Money problems forced Józef to display himself for money (which he found deeply humiliating) and to bring out three different editions of his autobiography, the last published at Durham in 1820.

 Retirement in Durham

 Eventually, in his advancing years, Boruwłaski accepted an offer to live in Durham, from Thomas Ebdon, organist of Durham Cathedral.
 Boruwłaski lived in Banks Cottage, Durham with the unmarried daughters of Thomas Ebdon, and purchased an annuity for his retirement years.
 The annuity had been bought from a local grocer who, Józef claimed in his autobiography, had thought that a dwarf like Józef would not live much longer.

 Since Józef's friend Ebdon was a freemason, it may have been through him that on 7 October 1806, Boruwłaski was made an honorary member of the Durham Granby lodge.

 Józef was also close friends with another important resident of Durham, the actor Stephen Kemble of the famous Kemble family.

+In Durham Boruwłaski also became a passionate angler, becoming the first Polish person to describe the artificial fly technique.

 Death and memorials

-Józef Boruwłaski died in Durham, on September 5, 1837, at the age of 97.
-Józef was buried in Durham Cathedral beside his friend Stephen Kemble.